Space suit

 The first full-pressure suits for use at extreme altitudes were designed by individual inventors as early as the 1930s.
 The first space suit worn by a human in space was the Soviet SK-1 suit worn by Yuri Gagarin in 1961.
+Since then space suits have been worn beside in Earth orbit, en-route and on the surface of the Moon.

 Requirements

 A space suit must perform several functions to allow its occupant to work safely and comfortably, inside or outside a spacecraft.
 It must provide: